pichenettes/mutable-instruments-documentation/docs/modules/blinds/index.md

 * CV offset range: +/- 5V.
 * Gain scale: linear, a +5V CV translates to a gain of 1.
 * Gain range: +/- 2.

+## Revisions and variants

+### 2021

+Hardware revision (identified as *2021. v6*) with minor manufacturability improvements, such as dimensions of PCB pads and holes.